 Awards & Honors

-Winner of the 2013-14 Pinnacle Award from Indiana University’s Center for Interactive Learning and Collaboration (CILC).
-The Global Center’s International Studies in Schools (ISIS) program is honored for its outstanding performance as a content provider.
+Winner of the 2013-14 Pinnacle Award from the Center for Interactive Learning and Collaboration (CILC).
+The Global Center’s International Studies in Schools (ISS, formerly ISIS) program is honored for its outstanding performance as a content provider.

 Winner of the 2014 Paul Simon Award for the Promotion of Language and International Studies from the Central States Conferences on the Teaching of Foreign Languages.
 The Global Center’s work on its Bridges: Children, Languages, World project is honored.

-Winner of an Honorable Mention in the 2009-10 Pinnacle Award competition of Indiana University’s Center for Interactive Learning and Collaboration (CILC).
-The Global Center’s International Studies In Schools (ISIS) is singled out for praise.
+Winner of an Honorable Mention in the 2009-10 Pinnacle Award competition of the Center for Interactive Learning and Collaboration (CILC).
+The Global Center’s International Studies in Schools (ISS, formerly ISIS) is singled out for praise.